proteinreport/proteinreport.org/content/events/state-cultivated-meat-industry/index.md

 weight: 5000
 uuid: 6948
 ---
-<p>We are on the cusp of making secure, ethical, sustainable, and real cultivated animal meat a reality.
+We are on the cusp of making secure, ethical, sustainable, and real cultivated animal meat a reality.
 Join GFI Startup Growth Specialist Nate Crosser and GFI Senior Scientist Dr. Elliot Swartz for a global analysis of the cultivated meat industry.
-In this presentation, we will dive into the investments, competitive landscape, consumer insights, and scientific progress in this rapidly accelerating, transformative market sector.</p>
+In this presentation, we will dive into the investments, competitive landscape, consumer insights, and scientific progress in this rapidly accelerating, transformative market sector.